KaanOzen-mF/weather-api-react-and-ts/README.md

 Once the MVP is stable and receiving user traction, consider adding features like:

 - **Personalization:** Learning user preferences for weather information display.
-- **Social Sharing:** Options to share weather conditions and alerts on social media.
-- **Weather-related News:** Adding a section for news articles related to significant weather events.

 Focusing on these MVP features will help you launch a functional, user-friendly weather app website that addresses the fundamental needs of your target audience while leaving room for expansion based on user feedback and technological advancements.